Duration: from 2021 to 2024

 Associate Researchers: Dr. Pedro Batista

-Research topics: Agricultural weather indicators (AWI), scalable spatial data infrastructure (DataCube),
+Research topics: agricultural weather indicators (AWI), scalable spatial data infrastructure (DataCube), artificial intelligence

 Click on the following for more information: